credifit-br/okr_os/README.md

 - Project Structure: [Modular](https://pub.dev/packages/flutter_modular)
 - Package manager and template generator: [Slidy](https://pub.dev/packages/slidy)

+## Debug

+Use port 65123 to debug, since Firebase Auth is set to localhost:65123

+`flutter run -d chrome --web-port 65123`

+Since Google Sign In cannot be done in a browser running on debug mode, you need to open a new instance of Chrome and access `localhost:65123` to test it.

 ## How to contribute

 We wish to make this tool useful to ourselves!
 Therefore, the main idea behind contributing is getting things done to be used right away.